 (i) “Extra” Class

-A total tolerance of 5 per cent, by number or weight, of cauliflowers not satisfying the requirements of the class but meeting those of Class I is allowed.
+A total tolerance of 5 per cent, by number or weight, of cauliflower not satisfying the requirements of the class but meeting those of Class I is allowed.
 Within this tolerance not more than 0.5 per cent in total may consist of produce satisfying the requirements of Class II quality.

 (ii) Class I

-A total tolerance of 10 per cent, by number or weight, of cauliflowers not satisfying the requirements of the class but meeting those of Class II is allowed.
+A total tolerance of 10 per cent, by number or weight, of cauliflower not satisfying the requirements of the class but meeting those of Class II is allowed.
 Within this tolerance not more than 1 per cent in total may consist of produce satisfying neither the requirements of Class II quality nor the minimum requirements, or of produce affected by decay.

 (iii) Class II

-A total tolerance of 10 per cent, by number or weight, of cauliflowers satisfying neither the requirements of the class nor the minimum requirements is allowed.
+A total tolerance of 10 per cent, by number or weight, of cauliflower satisfying neither the requirements of the class nor the minimum requirements is allowed.
 Within this tolerance not more than 2 per cent in total may consist of produce affected by decay.

 B. Size tolerances

-For all classes (if sized): a total tolerance of 10 per cent, by number or weight, of cauliflowers not satisfying the requirements as regards sizing is allowed.
+For all classes (if sized): a total tolerance of 10 per cent, by number or weight, of cauliflower not satisfying the requirements as regards sizing is allowed.

 V. Provisions concerning presentation